 Ashley Clemens (she/her) moved to Oregon in 2004 to study English and Spanish at the University of Oregon, where she graduated with a BA and a Masters of Education in Teaching and Learning.
 She is 16 years into her career teaching high school Language Arts, and in that time has led state and district initiatives in Ninth Grade On-Track systems, middle-to-high school transition programs, equitable grading and assessment models, and early college credit attainment.
-Ashley has lived and taught in Germany, The Netherlands, and stateside in Hillsboro, Oregon, where she is currently the International Baccalaureate Diploma Program Coordinator, an Instructional Coach, and an IB DP Language and Literature teacher at Hillsboro High School.
+Ashley has lived and taught in Germany, The Netherlands, and in Oregon, where she currently teaches Language Arts at Cleveland High School in Portland.
+She was previousely the International Baccalaureate Diploma Program Coordinator, an Instructional Coach, and an IB DP Language and Literature teacher at Hillsboro High School.
 Ashley believes in the transformative power of relationships and the importance of exploring the arts in order to critically examine one's identity and perspective in the context of their global community.
 In her roles, she works to ensure equitable access to supportive and rigorous academic opportunities for all students by leveraging her power and privilege to subvert harmful social and educational systems.
 She lives in SW Portland with her husband and son and in her free time, tends her garden, plays soccer, and makes pottery.